JamesHBickerton/DevNotes/Notes/JAVASCRIPTNOTES2025.md

 - The `every()` method only returns true if ALL of the elements in the array 'pass the test' will be true.

 - The `flat()` method creates a new array with all sub-array elements concactenated together.
 Useful for nested arrays and combining them into one to "flatten" the array.
 This only goes one level deep though.
 This also doesn't need a callback function.
 If it is one level deep of nesting, you would just use the `flat()`, but if it is 2 for example then you would just use `flat(2)`.
 - The `flatMap()` method is used when you want to Map something and flatten it, however it only goes 1 level deep, no matter what, otherwise you will have to use the `flat()` method.

+- To <strong>sort</strong> array's from A-Z (by default), you can use the `.sort()` method, bearing in mind that this will mutate the array.
+The sort method only does this on strings(by default).
+Numbers will be converted into strings first.
+To fix this, you can use a callback function in the sort() using the compare function (parameters of a, b).
+Have a look at useful screenshots, quite difficult to understand here.
+If you have a mix with numbers/strings in an array, DON'T use the sort method.
+- <strong>Array grouping</strong> - occurs by `const elementName = Object.groupBy(array callback function(condition inside))`.
+This will loop over the array, and again can use the shorthand arrow callback function.

+- To create an empty array, you can use the empty array method - `const x = new Array(7)` to create 7 blank arrays.
+- The `fill()` method will fill an entire array (and mutate the array).
+It is similar to the slice()method as we can tell it where we want to start it (begin parameter) and finish it (end parameter).
+- The `Array.from()` method will create a new array from an array like object or an iterable (set/map/strings/querySelectors).
+This syntax would be - Array.from(arrayLike, mapFunction, Argument) - the callBack function is optional.

+- REMEMBER: The `reverse()`, `sort()` and `splice` method, - will mutate arrays (which usually isn't good practice).
+These are <strong>DESTRUCTIVE</strong> methods.
+These can be replaced by `toReversed()`, `toSorted()`, and `toSpliced()`.

+- The `with()` method receives two arguments (the index, and new value).
+I.e. `const newMovements = movements.with(1, 2000);` would mean that the `1` is the index, and the `2000` is the new value.
+This can help to update a number of a new array, with the original array staying the same.